-I would try to not dwell on it and then the guilt and anger at myself would resurface.
-I spent the whole day battling those thoughts.
+I would try to not dwell on it.
+Then the guilt and anger at myself would resurface and spent the whole day battling those thoughts.

-While I was at the airport on the way to my terminal, I saw a blind man navigating the busy airport with a walking stick designed for the visually impaired.
+While I was at the airport on the way to my terminal, I saw a blind man navigating the busy airport.
+He was using a walking stick designed for the visually impaired.

-I’d be lying if I said that I don’t still deal with those thoughts blaming myself for losing my expensive Christmas gift that I was just beginning to learn to use or other things that pop in my mind when I think about areas that I still struggle in.
+I’d be lying if I said that I don’t still deal with those thoughts of blaming myself for losing my expensive Christmas gift.
+Or other things that pop in my mind when I think about areas that I still struggle in.

 I read a devotion this morning by Christine Caine that also talked about shame.